Polar M400 Review

 We have put all the images taken during this review on our Google Plus page here.
 Please pop over if you want to see some more higher resolution images of the M400.

-It was easy to award the Polar M400 a solid 5/5 star rating as it’s such a complete and competent GPS training watch.
+It was easy to award the Polar M400 a solid 5/5 star review rating as it’s such a complete and competent GPS training watch.
 The one thing I must say is it’s NOT just for RUNNERS.
 It’s brilliant for those that run. but it’s equally perfect for anyone else looking to track speed & distance with chest strap heart rate.
 For the CYCLIST it supports pedal cadence sensors making it ideal for the cyclist looking for a wrist mounted GPS bike computer.
 Polar have recently launched the M200 with wrist based heart rate, however, the Polar M400 remains a firm favourite of mine and will do for some time …